z1skgr/RH_-drive_car/README.md

  </div>

-We tested our system and the simulations lasted for 20 levels.
+We tested our system and the simulations lasted for 20 levels using agents and human players.
+We tested agents using two policies.
+* human-executed strategies
+* Non-strategic

 You can view more details about the experiments in Experiment Section in [pdf](https://github.com/z1skgr/Thesis/issues/4#issue-1181625504).

 ## Technologies
 * Unity Real-Time Development Platform